RazConsta/RazConsta/README.md

 ## Hi there 👋

+Thanks for checking my profile!
+Here is an overview of my school and work experience!

 - I had an internship with West Monroe between June-August 2022
  	- For my internship project, I worked on a cryptocurrency tracking web app, working with React and Node.js
 - I graduated University of Washington Tacoma with a Bachelor of Science in Computer Science and Systems and a Minor in Mathematics in Match 2023.